Wendy is a Licensed Clinical Social Worker in private practice. She is married with three children (23, 20, and 14).

 - What type of classes will you take?

-- Check for state or local scholarships and criteria.
+- Check for state or local scholarships and their criteria.

 - Continue involvement in extracurricular activities or volunteer work.
 Opportunities for leadership positions are encouraged.